carlobaldassi/vim-textobj-juliablock/README.md

-This repository is now discontinues.
+This repository is now discontinued.
 The functionality has been integrated in [julia-vim](https://github.com/JuliaLang/julia-vim).